bonzofenix/reading-wiki/docs/the_little_black_book_of_workout_motivation.md

 “ premortem is the hypothetical opposite of a postmortem,”

 Start by assuming that the undertaking has failed spectacularly.
 Then, over the next few minutes, write down every reason you can think of for the failure, and pay special attention to the kinds of things you might not want to consider as potential problems due to ego or, if you’re in a group, impoliteness.
 Then, revisit your plans in light of the pitfalls you’ve uncovered, and generate ideas as to how you can minimize their likelihood of occurring or avoid them altogether.
-Klein also recommends that you periodically review your premortem list as you make progress on an endeavor and circumstances change, reflecting on new and different ways to fail and their antidotes.
-I once went through this exercise with a woman named Maria who wanted to follow my Thinner Leaner Stronger
+Periodically review your premortem list as you make progress on an endeavor and circumstances change, reflecting on new and different ways to fail and their antidotes.

 ## Recommended reading